 The co-founder of WordPress visited our Raidboxes stand on the second day.
 Among other things, he was shown the particularly simple administration of the hosting packages and our 1-click staging environment:

-Matt was particularly interested in our climate-friendly web hosting (more on this in a moment) and the target group we focus on – agencies and freelancers for WordPress and WooCommerce.
+Matt was particularly interested in our green web hosting (more on this in a moment) and the target group we focus on – agencies and freelancers for WordPress and WooCommerce.
 The same applies to our focus on the German-speaking market, which we are gradually expanding internationally.
 At WordCamp Europe he sees the perfect stage for this.

-For the first time we presented our new book "WooCommerce for professionals - Online shops with WordPress for freelancers & agencies" at WordCamp Europe.
+For the first time we presented our new book "WooCommerce for professionals - Online stores with WordPress for freelancers & agencies" at WordCamp Europe.
 It will soon be available as an e-book and in German language - subscribe to us for a notification on Twitter, Facebook or via our newsletter.

 We have spoken with several customers and visitors - from the local community but also internationally - about the topic WooCommerce .
 My personal conclusion from this: